filecoin-project/sentinel/docs/content/en/software/lily/setup.md

 #### M1-based Macs

-Because of the novel architecture of the M1-based Mac computers, some specific environment variables must be set before creating the lily executable:
+Because of the novel architecture of the M1-based Mac computers, some specific environment variables have been pre-set in the `Makefile`:

 ```console
 export GOARCH=arm64